joe4k/alchemy-lang/README.md

-# alchemy-lang: [Node.js]: https://nodejs.org/en Code to run Alchemy Language Services
+# alchemy-lang: Node.js code to run Alchemy Language Services
 A starter app using Node.js to leverage IBM Watson's Alchemy Language services to extract keywords from an input URL and return JSON response.

 To run this code locally: